-Water, hops, yeast, and malts.
-The German Purity Law (also known as the Reinheitsgebot) of 1516 stated that beer could only be made from these ingredients and today, many brewers still adhere to these guidelines.
+Water, malt, hops, and yeast are the four main ingredients required to call a beer a beer.
+The German Purity Law (also known as the Reinheitsgebot) of 1516 stated that beer could only be made from these ingredients, and today many brewers still adhere to these guidelines.
 Of course, many brewers experiment with additional ingredients, but when it comes to beer basics, this is typically the place they’ll start.

 Beers main ingredient is water; in fact water makes up 90% of your beer.
 The composition of the water used in the beer can impact the final product in numerous ways.
 Very soft, low mineral water is perfect for brewing a smooth, clean beer, whereas a hard, mineral-rich water is helpful at making hop bitters stand out in a beer.
 As you may have noticed, the minerality is of particular importance when it comes to the flavors and feeling you get from a beer.
 The quantity, composition, and proportion of minerals in the water require attention and can have a big effect on a brew.
 Thankfully brewers have the technology to adjust their brewing water and determine the hardness or softness themselves, so they know exactly what they are adding to their beer.

 Although water is the most abundant ingredient, malt is likely the most important and impactful ingredient in a beer recipe.
 Malts are what determine a large part of the color, smell, taste, and head of the beer.
 Malt comes in many forms, including: Barely, Wheat, Oats, Rye, Corn, and Rice.